-In AC 2018-2019, the target was met.
-Analysis of the AC 2018-2019 EDAL 7330 results showed that while the cumulative mean of scores on the Final Research Paper were above benchmark (μ = 93.8%), students made errors in meeting the criteria for writing a literature as measured against the rubric.
-Based on the analysis of the AC 2018-2019 results, students lost the most points in errors in meeting the expectations of the writing criteria for a literature review, followed closely by writing errors and APA style.
+In AC 2019-2020, the target was met.
+Analysis of the AC 2019-2020 EDAL 7330 results showed that while the cumulative mean of scores on the Final Research Paper were above benchmark (μ = 98.0%), students made errors in meeting the criteria for writing a literature as measured against the rubric.
+Based on the analysis of the AC 2019-2020 results, students lost the most points in errors in meeting the expectations of the writing criteria for a literature review, followed closely by writing errors and APA style.

-The AC 2018-19 administration of the assessment was the first offering of the class, and the assessment was graded using a rubric.
-The overall cumulative mean for the AC 2018-2019 assessment was above benchmark at 93.8%.
-100% of students exceeded the benchmark score, and student scores were consistent with a standard deviation under 10% for the administration.
+The AC 2019-20 administration of the assessment was the second offering of the class, and the assessment was graded using a rubric.
+The overall cumulative mean for the AC 2019-2020 assessment was above benchmark at 98.0%, 100% of students exceeded the benchmark score, and student scores were consistent with a standard deviation under 10% for the administration.
 Data show that students earned 100% of available points for topic selection and source quantity.
 These aspects of the project were formatively assessed, and students were provided formative feedback during instruction.
-Students also earned nearly 100% (97.4%) of all available points for research source quality.
+Students also earned nearly 100% of all available points for research source quality.
 This aspect of the project was also formatively assessed, and students received formative feedback during instruction.
-Instructor comments on the AC 2018-2019 administration indicated that the area in which most students lost points was errors in meeting the expectations of the writing criteria for a literature review (n=9), followed closely by writing errors in composition and APA style (n=6), primarily general grammar and punctuation errors.
+Instructor comments on the AC 2019-2020 administration indicated that the area in which most students lost points was errors in meeting the expectations of the writing criteria for a literature review, followed closely by writing errors in composition and APA style, primarily general grammar and punctuation errors.
 Each of the areas in which students lost most points was assessed summatively.
-For the AC 2018-19 administration using the rubric, the category in which students lost the greatest percentage of points was writing criteria for literature reviews with a mean score of 89.8%.
-Writing errors were not the cause of significant point loss in the AC 2018-19 administration.
+For the AC 2019-20 administration, as assessed by the rubric, the category in which students lost the greatest percentage of points was writing criteria for literature reviews.
+Writing errors were not the cause of significant point loss in the AC 2019-20 administration.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
-In accordance with the plan of action from AC 2018-2019, in AC 2019-2020 faculty incorporated additional analysis on published literature reviews into the course design to increase and target exposure to the criteria for writing literature reviews.
+In accordance with the plan of action from AC 2019-2020, the faculty incorporated additional analysis on published literature reviews into the course design to increase and target exposure to the criteria for writing literature reviews.
 These changes had a direct impact on the student's ability to exhibit creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.